wuzhiyuan2000/FedCache/README.md

 ## News

+[Mar.
+2024] We have released the second version of FedCache. [**FedCache 2.0: Exploiting the Potential of Distilled Data in Knowledge Cache-driven Federated Learning (arxiv.org**)](https://arxiv.org/abs/2405.13378)

 [Apr.
 2024] FedCache's remote information retrieval has been effectively advanced and implemented by PTaaS. [**Privacy-Enhanced Training-as-a-Service for On-Device Intelligence: Concept, Architectural Scheme, and Open Problems (arxiv.org)**](https://arxiv.org/abs/2404.10255).

 [Mar.
 2024] FedCache is featured by Tencent. [**机器人再度大幅进化！阿西莫夫三法则还有效吗？(Robots are Evolving Dramatically Again!
 Is Asimov's  "Three Laws of Robotics" Still Valid?)**](https://new.qq.com/rain/a/20240304A07LGW00).